kloimhardt/clj-tiles/README.md

 ## Roadmap
 * Out of this documentation, being a conglomeration, write a journal article "Competence before Comprehension"
-* Many current tutorials are very high level, prepare a series of lectures on basic mathematical finance
+* Prepare a series of lectures on basic mathematical finance, showing the advantages of clj-tiles over the usual Excel spreadsheet approach
 * Add as main calculation engine JAX + Python
 * Contribute to the interdisciplinary field of cognitive science with a study to assess the efficacy of the lectures